DigitalTailorsdxb/premium-landscapes/replit.md

 # Premium Landscapes - AI-Powered Landscaping Website

 ## Overview
-**Premium Landscapes** is an AI-powered, high-converting landscaping website template designed for sale to landscaping businesses.
+**Premium Landscapes** is an AI-powered, high-converting landscaping website template designed for sale to landscaping businesses at £3,500 setup + £200/month retainer.
 Its core purpose is to serve as a public demo and white-label solution, enabling rapid rebranding (< 2 hours per client).
-The platform offers AI-powered instant quotes and design generation, aiming to provide a significant competitive advantage in the landscaping market by boosting conversion rates.
+The platform offers AI-powered instant quotes (via n8n workflow) and design generation, aiming to provide a significant competitive advantage in the landscaping market by boosting conversion rates.

+## Current Status
+✅ **Complete & Production-Ready** - All 19 pages built and functional across mobile/desktop
+✅ **Quote System Ready** - 5-step conversational quote form with n8n webhook integration (just needs webhook URL) ✅ **Single Estimated Pricing** - Shows one figure (e.g., £11,100) instead of ranges ✅ **Demo Mode Active** - Shows mock quote until n8n webhook URL configured in `scripts/config.js`

 ## User Preferences
 I prefer iterative development with clear, concise communication at each phase.
 Please ask before making major architectural changes or integrating new third-party services.
 Ensure all code is cleanly commented and follows a mobile-first approach.
 I value detailed explanations for complex integrations and architectural decisions.
 Do not make changes to files outside the specified scope for a given task without explicit approval.